vinaykumarhs2020/CarND-LaneLines-P1/submission/project_report.md

     right_lines=list(filter(lambda x: (x[3]>=x[1] and x[0]>480) ,lines.reshape((-1,4)).tolist()))
 ```

 8. Then using `sklearn.linear_model.LinearRegression`, I fit a linear regression model to each left and right lane lines.
-Using this modesl, I predict two line segments (left and right) as shown below:
+Using these models, I predict two line segments (left and right) as shown below:

 ![mask](../output_images/reg.png)